SE-LAB-GROUP/SE-LAB-EXP-6/README.md

 # Report
+Here is the report of the Experiment-6 Project for implementing the State and Strategy design patterns for a delivery status program.

 ## TDD Tests
 We are using TDD (Test Driven Development) in this project so first of all we need to implement the test files and run the tests which we should fail all of them because we have not yet written the code for the project.